top of page

 Ella Yakir

-M.A. student
+M.Sc. student

 I am interested in the cognitive processes that take place when lexical predictions are violated.
-My research focuses on behaviorally characterizing the suggested process of lexical inhibition and inspecting the link between it and the f-PNP ERP component
+My research focuses on behaviorally characterizing the suggested process of lexical inhibition and inspecting the link between it and the f-PNP ERP component.

 Mandy Cartner